somritabanerjee/cme216-spring-2020/Homework/HW4/ADCME_setup.md

 If you only have a Windows machine, you can use the Stanford [Farmshare](https://srcc.stanford.edu/farmshare2) computing environment. ssh to `rice.stanford.edu` using your SUNetID.

+Please see the first two videos on [Canvas](https://stanford-pilot.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=9a0acfdc-5022-4f2d-920d-abb90058a233) for a step-by-step installation guide.

 # ADCME installation instructions

 ADCME has been tested with Julia 1.3/1.4 (Linux) and Julia 1.3 (MacOS).
 Julia 1.4 on MacOS will not work because of some incompatibility with the current version of TensorFlow.
 If you have some earlier version of Julia already installed with a version at least 1.0, it should work and you can skip the steps below.
 Go straight to step 2 "Install Project Dependencies."